ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 ### Part 2: Listening to GCKSession changes

-Now that we are able to connect to a device, we need to inform our player that a connection is establish and play the video content on the receiving device instead.
+Now that we are able to connect to a device, we need to inform our player that a connection is established and play the video content on the receiving device instead.

 The steps required for this process are: